maplibre/maplibre-gl-js-docs/docs/pages/style-spec/light.md

     - "import ref from '@mapbox/mapbox-gl-style-spec/reference/latest';"
 ---

-A style's `light` property provides global light source for that style.
+A style's `light` property provides a global light source for that style.
+Since this property is the light used to light extruded features, you will only see visible changes to your map style when modifying this property if you are using extrusions.

 ```json
 "light": {{JSON.stringify(